 “We continually work with employers to find out what they want in an applicant resume,” Houston says.

 He recommends customizing each resume based on the prospective employer and job call in order to make it past the ATS screening, and the terminology sought for can be very specific based on company culture.

 “Their job call may ask for ‘customer relations’ while you have ‘customer service’ on your resume,” Houston explains.
 “Those terms may seem like the same idea in principle, but the company has made a distinction.
 You want to match their language precisely or your resume may be passed over by the ATS algorithm.”

 As an additional challenge, companies don’t necessarily mention every keyword or phrase their ATS software is programmed to seek, so you want to investigate the company carefully.

 “If you are applying for a director position, the job call won’t necessarily list the full scope of the position,” Houston says.
 “This is one reason why it is important to thoroughly understand and research the position before applying.”

 Like Yoder in computer science, Houston suggests avoiding nonspecific sections in your resume such as “Career Goals.”
 Rather, he advises an opening section such as “Career Profile” or “Executive Summary.”

 “This section serves as a miniature cover letter where you showcase skills that may not be listed in your experiences,” Houston says.
 “It’s the first thing a manager will see after it’s gone through ATS, and you need to capture their attention immediately.
 It’s a good place to feature your soft or transferable skills whereas the body of the resume focuses on specific, technical skills.”

 Career services at UWG does more than help with resumes.
-They provide job and internship services, mock interviews, job fair assistance, graduate school preparation and UWG alumni career assistance.
+They provide job and internship services, mock interviews, job fair assistance and graduate school preparation.

-For more information about career services, contact firstname.lastname@example.org.
-To learn more about computer science at UWG, contact email@example.com.
+For more information about career services, contact email@example.com.
+To learn more about computer science at UWG, contact [deleted].